pretix/pretix/doc/api/resources/giftcards.rst

-secret                                string                     Gift card code (can not be modified later) value                                 money (string)             Current gift card value currency                              string                     Currency of the value (can not be modified later)
+secret                                string                     Gift card code (can not be modified later) value                                 money (string)             Current gift card value currency                              string                     Currency of the value (can not be modified later) testmode                              boolean                    Whether this is a test gift card
 ===================================== ========================== =======================================================

 Endpoints